 Knowing my children’s personality types has helped me so much as a parent.
-I know my ESFP step-son needs a lot more hugs and physical affirmation when he’s upset; whereas I know my INTJ daughter needs more physical space and time to think when she’s upset.
+I know my ESFP step-son needs a lot more hugs and physical affirmations when he’s upset; whereas I know my ISTP daughter needs more physical space and time to think when she’s upset.
 If I treated them both the same when they were upset, one of them would be incredibly irritated.
 Knowing what works for each child helps me as a mom, every single day, tremendously.
 If you know your child is an SJ type, then you’re going to want to provide that child with a more predictable routine and they’ll thrive under more clear black and white guidelines.
 If you have an SP child you’re going to want to teach your child through hands-on experiences, and let them learn by ‘doing’.
-If you have an NF child, you’ll need to be more gentle in your criticism, as any kind of conflict can make them incredibly stressed out; you’ll need to be open to their endless imaginings and their deep emotional feelings.
+If you have an NF child, you’ll want to foster their imagination and idealism.

-How Can I Know My Child’s MBTI Type?
+How Can I Know My Child’s Personality Type?

 How to Figure Out if Your Child is an Introvert or an Extrovert